BiTinerary/AutOptimizer/README.md

 <p align="center">
 <img src='http://s16.postimg.org/gxucqw6k5/Untitled.png'>
 </p>
-A Tkinter GUI for quickly running basic optimization/cleanup programs.<br><br>
-A work in progress program that is combining several powerful opensource/freeware tools into one, conveniently executable, place.
-Cuts the required "click/wait/load" time in half, at least. (exponentially more so if a Client's computer is an older model)

-<u>An Example:</u>
+<br><br>
+A Tkinter GUI for quickly running basic optimization/cleanup programs.
+It's still work in progress program but the premise is to combine several powerful opensource/freeware tools into <u>one</> location.
+Make that software conveniently executable by cutting down on overall clicks, window navigation and HID swapping.
+While maintaining the utmost concern for portability, offline access and minimalism to performance ratio.

+It will be later expanded to include other projects like my Hardware tester, Auto Listing process, Diagnostic/Repair progs, I'm considering even a possible www.Symbaloo.com + Portable Firefox (Adblock, Selenium, LastPass...)
+Combo.

+<u>Example of My Current process:</u>

 Having an 'offline' library of known portable progs organized into individual folders, on a Jump Drive. <br>
 * `Win+E` (My Computer), `double click` external USB.